underscoredotspace/watchy-revolution/README.md

 * Use `Watchy::setScreen(Screen *s)` to change screens.
 * Use `Watchy::showWatchFace(bool partialRefresh)` to redisplay the current screen.

 There are some helper functions if you want to do polling UI instead of sleeping and waiting for an event.
-Normally you should just use the event driven UI, but look at `SetTimeScreen.{h,cpp}` and `UpdateFWScreen.{h,cpp}` in [Watchy Screen demo](https://github.com/charles-haynes/Watchy-Screen-demo) for examples of how to implement a captive UI. `AccelerometerScreen.{h,cpp}` shows how to refresh the display more frequently than once a minute.
+Normally you should just use the event driven UI, but look at `SetTime.{h,cpp}` and `UpdateFW.{h,cpp}` for examples of how to implement a captive UI. `Orientation.{h,cpp}` shows how to refresh the display more frequently than once a minute.
 Unfortunately all of those use a traditional polling loop, which is energy intensive.
 Eventually they should all be event driven.

 ### Caveats